dimasgda/dimasgda/README.md

 Hello there 👋,

-I am a software developer specializing in web development My hands-on experience includes an internship at a software house, working on freelance web development projects, and leading web development teams.
+I am a software developer specializing in web development.
+My hands-on experience includes an internship at a software house, working on freelance web development projects, and leading web development teams.
 I am committed to continuous learning and staying up-to-date with the latest technologies in the software development industry.

 Here's a list of my tech stack and skills: